wp-plugins/tabbed-widgets/readme.txt

 3. Activate the plugin at the Plugin Management section under ‘Plugins’ menu.

-4. To create a tabbed widget, go to ‘Design’ > ‘Tabbed Widgets’.
+4. To create a tabbed widget under Widget Management.

 == Other Notes ==

 = Changelog =

+*	**0.81**: Added support for 2.8+; Updated Javascript, simplified interface.
 *	**0.76** and **0.77**: Bug fix: Selected start tab was not opened for accordion type widgets.
 *	**0.74**: Fixed active widget list creation error for PHP 4.3.6 users.
 It turned out that $this->tabbed_widget_content doesn't get passed around from class init to child functions.
 Could be a WP issue as well.
 *	**0.73**: Bug fix: removed the extra ob_end_clean which was clearing the widget titles from the settings page drop-down selection.